JeremyM02/student_courses_with_users/README.md

 Can I have staff delete a student entirely?
 Yes

 Can a student view their profile?
 Yes
 Can a student enroll themself to a course from their student profile?
-No Can a student enroll themself to a course from its course profile?
-No Can a student drop a course from their student profile?
-No Can a student drop a course from its course profile?
+Yes Can a student enroll themself to a course from its course profile?
+Yes Can a student drop a course from their student profile?
+Yes Can a student drop a course from its course profile?
 Yes Can a student edit their profile?
 Yes